google8d2f7fffcdc71abe.html

 Central+Highlands+2.jpg

 As RN2 descends from the highland escarpment, the hills on either side are clear cut or covered with second-growth eucalyptus forest.
-A hundred years ago, old-growth forest extended over much of the highlands and northeast, but most has been destroyed by slash-and-burn agriculture and the cutting of timber for charcoal, firewood and home construction; perhaps as much as 90 per cent of the island’s original forest has been lost.
+A century ago, old-growth forest extended over much of the highlands and northeast, but most has been destroyed by slash-and-burn agriculture and the cutting of timber for charcoal, firewood and home construction; perhaps as much as 90 per cent of the island’s original forest has been lost.
 The French planted the fast-growing eucalyptus to provide fuel for the railroad and steam engines used on plantations, and today these trees are the main source of charcoal.
 It is estimated that 95 per cent of Malagasy households, including those in urban areas, use firewood or charcoal for cooking and heating.
 Along RN2, the trees are cut down to their stumps, and the wood slowly burned in earth ovens to produce charcoal.
 Sacks are piled by the roadside; the local price is about $2, making it worth the trip to transport charcoal to Tana where it fetches $6 a sack.
 The eucalyptus stumps soon sprout again, but it is a stubby new growth.
 Any wildlife that once lived in these forests has fled or been hunted.
 Only in the protected areas of the national parks do the eucalyptus trees and native varieties grow high, providing shelter and food for wildlife.

 Charcoal burning.jpg